slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”

 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

+“People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.” -- David Mamet

+The most dangerous negotiation is the one you don’t know you’re in.
 -->

 > *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*